 The Scoping Memo is intended to be (1) consistent with the scope of procedures agreed to during the initial planning meeting with the auditors on the engagement team (“auditors”) and (2) submitted to the auditors prior to the DA Specialist performing significant procedures.

 The Scoping Memo is intended to document and confirm the allocation of responsibility for the performance of certain procedures to the DA Specialist, as well as administrative details (e.g., engagement staffing, timing, time and budget expectations).
-The Scoping Memo is prepared by a DA Specialist, approved by the DA Manager and, in circumstances determined necessary by the DA Manager, the Designated DA Partner, Principal, or Managing Director, and provided to the Audit Engagement Partner.
+The Scoping Memo is prepared by a DA Specialist, approved by the Head of DA and, in circumstances determined necessary by the Head of DA, the Designated DA Partner, Principal, or Managing Director, and provided to the Audit Engagement Partner.

 The illustrative memo includes example procedures that may be performed by a DA Specialist in connection with an integrated or nonintegrated audit engagement.
 The Scoping Memo is tailored for the specific facts and circumstances of the audit engagement.
 Tailoring may include removing sections that are not applicable to the specific engagement depending upon the circumstances and nature of the requested involvement or including additional procedures that the DA Specialist is requested to perform.